 This change in design was most significant at Bollington where the canal was to cross the river Dean.
 Today we see a large stone embankment and a very fine aqueduct crossing Palmerston Street.
 If Telford’s plan had been executed Bollington would be a very different place today.

 From Clarence mill the canal would have crossed Clarence Road, gone in front of where Rock Bank house is today, turned sharp left at Beeston Brow, and would have been cut along the hillside where Beeston quarry is today, across Shrigley Road and past the top side of Oak Bank mill pond.
 At some point in Sowcar meadow it would have turned around and headed down the south side of the mill pond (through where Willowbank Drive is today), across Ingersley Road, Silver Street and Church Street, around the churchyard and back across Church Street, Nancy View, and through where the houses line Ingersley Vale probably as far as Rainow mill (the green shed by Mill Cottages).
 Here it would turn sharp right and head back along the other side of the valley passing across the fields to cross Lord Street, through Cumberland Drive and Dean Close, across High Street above the turn, through Fernbank Drive, then along the hillside behind the cottages in Water Street to re-join the present canal at Hurst Lane wharf.

-It is interesting to note that neither Beeston quarry nor Hurst quarry (behind Water Street) could have been excavated if the canal had followed this route.
+It is interesting to note that neither Beeston quarry nor Hurst quarry (behind Water Street) could have been excavated as they have been if the canal had followed this route.
 On the other hand, those quarries could have taken a different shape with a very useful means of transport available to them if the canal had been built on this route.
-And consider the number of street crossings – there could have been a lot of canal bridges in the town!
+And consider the number of street crossings – there could have been a lot of canal bridges and aqueducts in the town!

 A further aspect of Telford’s plan was to build a reservoir in Hedgrow valley.
-Just imagine, that green a pleasant valley flooded and with a sailing club today!
+Just imagine, that green and pleasant valley flooded, and with a sailing club today!
 It would have been very popular.